syncfusion-content/fileformat-docs/File-Formats/DocIO/Find-and-Replace.md

 document.Close()

 {% endhighlight %}

+  {% endtabs %}

 ## Replacing the Search results

-You can replace a particular text with another text, part of a document or entire document by using **Replace** method.
+You can replace a particular text with another text, part of a document or entire document by using Replacemethod.

 The following code example illustrates how to replace a particular text.

+{% tabs %}

 {% highlight c# %}
-[C#]

 //Loads a template document